GDIBostonHackathon2018/yas/README.md

 # Synopsis
 Yas! is a nodejs based alexa skills kit for a motivational tool to accomplish our life goals.
+Presented to you by the Chien Shiung WU team!
 Yas Queen, go out and get it!

 # Using Yas
 To wake up Alexa say: